Sam-Sho-Analytics/Telecom_customer_churn_analysis/README.md

 ## Business Recommendation

-1. Encourage customers to move to long-term contracts by introducing various incentives.
+1. Encourage customers to switch to long-term contracts by introducing incentives such as discounted rates or bonus services.
+This can reduce churn associated with month-to-month contracts.

-2. Improving of customers onboarding experience in the first 6months .
+2. Improve the onboarding experience during the first 6 months, as customers in the early stage of their subscription are more likely to churn.
+Providing proactive customer support and engagement during this period can improve retention.

-3. Offer loyality discount for customers who pays high monthly charge .
+3. Offer loyalty discounts or special packages to customers with high monthly charges, as they may be more price-sensitive and at higher risk of leaving

 ## Author
 Samuel Shobowale